Laravel vs django the ultimate battle of champions

 Some of the most popular among them are Laracasts.
 Even the official site of Laravel is made with itself.

-Laravel vs Django speed
+Laravel vs Django performance

 This particular keypoint depends on various things.
-Like server ram, processor, level of optimization and much more.
+Like server ram, processor, level of optimization, and much more.

 It's a tricky point, as everyone has their own point of view.
 So you will never know exactly which one is easier for you.